christian7974/csc305-gen-ed/BUSINESSPLAN.md

 |Retention|Increase user reliance on the application.|Users return to the application each semester|Searches per user per semester.|
 |Task Success||||

+- Searches per user per semester
+  - When the search button is clicked, an event will be logged through Firebase Analytics.
+All search events from each user within each semester period will be aggragated and displayed on a graph.

 ### Monetization Strategy